typelevel/doobie/doc/src/main/tut/01-Introduction.md

 #### Sample Database Setup

-The example code assumes a local [PostgreSQL](http://www.postgresql.org/) server with a `postgres` user with no password, and the sample `world` database loaded up.
+The example code assumes a local [PostgreSQL](http://www.postgresql.org/) server with a `postgres` user with no password, [PostGIS](http://postgis.net/) extensions (optional), and the sample `world` database loaded up.
 If you're on a Mac you might check out the excellent [Postgres.app](http://postgresapp.com/) if you don't want to install PostgreSQL as a service.
 You can set up the user and sample database as follows:

 ```
 $ curl -O https://raw.githubusercontent.com/tpolecat/doobie/master/world.sql
 $ psql -c 'create user postgres createdb'
 $ psql -c 'create database world;' -U postgres
 $ psql -c '\i world.sql' -d world -U postgres
+$ psql -d world -c "create extension postgis" -U postgres
 ```

-Note that the final `ANALYZE` comand will emit a few errors for system tables.
+Skip the last statement if you don't have PostGIS installed.
+Note that the final `ANALYZE` comand in the import will emit a few errors for system tables.
 This is expected and is fine.
 Try a query or two to double-check your setup:

 ```
 $ psql -d world -U postgres